blitz-js/blitz/USER_GUIDE.md

 2. For deploying serverless, you also need a connection pool.
 This is also relatively easy to set up on Digital Ocean.
    1. [Read the Digitial Ocean docs on setting up your connection pool](https://www.digitalocean.com/docs/databases/postgresql/how-to/manage-connection-pools/#creating-a-connection-pool?refcode=466ad3d3063d)
    2. Ensure you set your "Pool Mode" to be "Session" instead of "Transaction" (because of a bug in Prisma)
-3. Lastly, you need your entire database connection string.
+3. You need your entire database connection string.
 If you need, [read the Prisma docs on this](https://www.prisma.io/docs/reference/database-connectors/postgresql#connection-details).
    1. If deploying to serverless with a connection pool, make sure you get the connection string to your connection pool, not directly to the DB.
+4. You need to change the defined datasource in `db/schema.prisma` from SQLite to Postgres

 #### Serverless